 and go.sum

-files and downloading the required packages.
-The build-api
+files and downloading the required packages.build-api

 and build-worker